OPEN CARRY

 In the past I had to conceal these under a bulky sweater or a coat, but those days are over.
 Freedom rules.

 The gun in fiction, film, and promo photos is starkly different than compared to reality.
 We have some experience with the latter.
 But first—this photo stars Raquel Welch double fisting handgun firepower, and was made for her 1968 caper flick The Biggest Bundle of Them All, which we talked about a while back.
 Welch looks wonderful here, as always.
 The movie isn’t any great shakes, but that’s how it usually went went her.
 Her many tangible and intangible qualities helped her become a great star and capture the global imagination, but her film roles were rarely good.
-We suspect she did most of her work inside people’s imaginations.
+We suspect she did much of her work inside people’s heads, and it wasn’t usually rated PG.

 We used to live in a country with a very high rate of violent crime—35 murders per 100,000, among the worst in the world.
 That level of violence cost the people there immensely.
 It also personally cost us friends who got fed up and left, and eventually cost PSGP the Caribbean beach bar he co-owned, because his partner was kidnapped.
 In addition, several of our friends were beaten and robbed, even though they carried concealed guns.
 Gun ownership there was a right, but needing a killing machine close at hand to feel safe wasn’t freedom.
 It was an admission of societal failure.
 This is true of any place that is awash in guns.
 Where we live now violent crime is minimal, and we walk the streets at four in the morning knowing we’ll be just fine.
 That’s true freedom, and it’s a sweet, sweet feeling.

 Anyway, Magnus fled the cops on foot and almost made it to his hotel entrance but was gang tackled yards short.
 His night watchman saw it all, and that’s how we found out what happened—his watchee called us.
 He couldn’t leave the premises, so he said we needed to go down to the jail and bail Magnus out.
 But we were having a good time and refused.
+Plus we’d already seen the inside of the lockup.
+It was a place to avoid.
 We felt zero guilt.
-Magnus deserved a night in that sewer of a cell, and should have had many more.
+Magnus deserved a night in that sewer, and should have had many more.
 Oh how we laughed.
 You can’t buy memories like that.
 Thanks for the reminder, Raquel.

 Femme Fatale Image